Miku Expo: Production

+Song contest

+The first Hatsune Miku Expo Song Contest was held from August 26 to October 19, 2015, leading up to the Miku Expo 2016 tour.
+The contest for original songs featuring Hatsune Miku vocals was open internationally and gathered submissions though SoundCloud.
+A trial version of Hatsune Miku V3 English was released alongside the contest.
+The winning song, selected by Crypton staff, was to be performed live at Miku Expo concerts.
+The grand prize winner, "Ten Thousand Stars", an electronic dance music track produced by CircusP, was announced on November 26.
+Circus tuned the Miku English vocals to a middle ground between robotic and human-sounding, sacrificing machine perfection for a sense of humanity.
+A pre-recorded version of the song, backed by a live band, was performed on all concerts in the 2016 tour.

+A similar contest was held for Miku Expo 2018 USA & Mexico, from December 27, 2017, to January 31, 2018.
+This time allowing vocals by all six Vocaloid characters created by Crypton.
+The winning entry was "Can't Make A Song!!" by Beat_shobon, featuring Miku singing in English.
+The song was performed during the 2018 USA & Mexico tour (but not during the Europe tour later that year).

+The 5th anniversary of Miku Expo saw the song contest returning to its roots, allowing only Hatsune Miku vocals.
+The contest was held from September 27 to October 31, 2019, having the winning entry be performed live at Miku Expo 2020 Europe.
+The winning song was "MikuFiesta", a salsa produced by AlexTrip Sands, featuring vocals in Spanish.

 History

 2010s

 The first Miku Expo was held in 2014 in Jakarta, Indonesia and in the United States, specifically in Los Angeles and New York City.
 The theme song for the tour was "Sharing The World", produced by Bighead.

 Miku Expo 2015 was held on June 26 and 27 in Shanghai, China.

 Miku Expo 2016 was held in Japan from March 23 to April 10, in North America from April 23 to June 5, in Taiwan from June 25 and 26, and in China on December 3 and 4 in Shanghai, and on December 10 and 11 in Beijing.
 Anamanaguchi was the opening act for the North American tour.

 Miku Expo 2017 was held on December 16 in Kuala Lumpur, Malaysia.

 Miku Expo 2018 was held from June 29 until July 19 in the United States and Mexico, and on December 1 until 8 in Paris, France; Cologne, Germany; and London, England.

 Miku Expo 2019 was held on May 11 in Taiwan and on July 27 in Hong Kong.